JaGure/197-Final-Project/README.md

 # 197-Final-Project
 Link: jakegure-cis197-final.herokuapp.com.
-This may take a bit to load because heroku will put the app to sleep if no one has accessed it in a while.
+This may take a bit to load because heroku will put the app to sleep if no one has accessed it in a while. *This project is now deprecated! ☹️ The database plugin I used is no longer supported.*

 A virtual way to keep track of your DnD characters.